utorque/simpler-smart-calendar/prompt.md

 - **5-7**: Important, should do, normal priority
 - **3-4**: Nice to have, when possible, low priority
 - **0-2**: Optional, someday/maybe, very low priority
+The further away the deadline, the lower the priority

 ## Duration Guidelines
 Look for time indicators in the text: